-Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not quaranteed by Axis Communications AB.
+Preconfigured and customized settings are saved when the firmware is upgraded (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.

-Make sure the device remains connected to the power source throughout the upgrade process.
+Make sure the product remains connected to the power source throughout the upgrade process.

-When you upgrade the device with the latest firmware in the active track, the product receives the latest functionality available.
-Always read the upgrade instructions and release notes available with each new release before you upgrade the firmware.
+When you upgrade the product with the latest firmware in the active track, the product receives the latest functionality available.
+Always read the upgrade instructions and release notes available with each new release before upgrading the firmware.
 To find the latest firmware and the release notes, go to axis.com/support/firmware.